 Well hey there, friend.

 Hi, I’m Jen Johnson.
-Welcome to my new adventure, Choosing Kind.
-I’m a 41-year-old mom to four witty and rebellious and to be honest rather noisy humans spanning from toddler to teen, and wife to a pretty neat guy who is easy-on-the-eyeballs and equal parts manly man and domestic god and ABOVE ALL ELSE has made me belly laugh almost on the daily for the last two decades.
+Welcome to Choosing Kind.
+I’m a 44-year-old mom to four witty and rebellious and to be honest rather noisy humans spanning from toddler to teen, and wife to a pretty neat guy who is easy-on-the-eyeballs and equal parts manly man and domestic god and ABOVE ALL ELSE has made me belly laugh almost on the daily for the last two decades.
 Even during life’s hard, you guys.
 And I’m convinced this is the special sauce.
 Well, that and he does laundry LIKE A BOSS.
 That skill set is also at the foundation of a strong marriage.
-We live in a charming Midwestern college town with our over-sized muppet, Sid the goldendoodle, the world’s largest SUV (I’m sorry, minivan.
+We live in a charming Midwestern college town with our favorite furry doods, Luna and George, the world’s largest SUV (I’m sorry, minivan.
 No it’s not you, it’s me.
 I just, can’t), an overworked Costco membership card, enough soccer gear to outfit the entire World Cup roster, and an infinite supply of sarcasm and dance parties and bear hugs.

 We don’t get it right all the time.
 I REPEAT, we definitely DO NOT get it right all the time.
 We yell too much and swear when we probably shouldn’t and lose our shit over ridiculous things and we forget to give doubt our benefit and we make mountains out of molehills more than I’d care to admit.
 But, we also claw like craaaaazy to be present every day, to halt in our tracks and celebrate the moments and FORGIVE and cheer each other on and question the thoughts that hurt us and say NO WAY to fear and HECK YESSSS to love.